transmute-industries/draft-ietf-spice-charter/charter.md

 The working group will NOT address specific credential use cases, such as "personal credentials" or "software supply chain".
 Instead, the SPICE WG will reuse existing work or incorporate emerging work items produced by other IETF working groups, such as SCITT, OAUTH.
 Additionally, the SPICE WG will coordinate with other SDOs, such as ISO or W3C, on data model elements needed to support existing credential use cases.

-The working group will NOT be limited to JSON-LD data models, but to the extent that JSON-LD is compatible with JWT regsitered claims and private claims, the W3C Verifiable Data Model remains supported, as described in https://www.w3.org/TR/vc-jose-cose.
+The working group will NOT be limited to JSON-LD data models, but to the extent that JSON-LD is compatible with JWT registered claims and private claims, the W3C Verifiable Data Model remains supported, as described in https://www.w3.org/TR/vc-jose-cose.

 ## Motivating Use Cases

 There are several expanding use cases and common patterns that motivate the working group and broader community, including:

 - Compact selective disclosure in verifiable credentials via CBOR, in support of optical and radio transports.
-- Expanding use of topic-specific microcredentials, particularly in education
+- Expanding use of topic-specific micro-credentials, particularly in education
-- Digitization of physical supply chain credentials in multiple jurisdictions requiring CBOR creds at volume with system to system presentations
+- Digitization of physical supply chain credentials in multiple jurisdictions requiring CBOR credentials at volume with system to system presentations
   - Impending public tests with US CBP, USDA, FDA, and other regulatory agencies
       - https://github.com/w3c-ccg/traceability-vocab
   - Digital Product Passports